-Bryce Bennett is a business and trial lawyer who has practiced in the Indianapolis area since 1978.
-He has represented businesses, including insurance companies, product manufacturers, construction contractors, real estate and development companies, hospitals, nursing homes, and transportation companies; professionals, including doctors, lawyers, insurance and real estate agents; professional and fraternal associations, political subdivisions and municipalities including the City of Indianapolis in thousands of matters, successfully litigating these matters to conclusion through dispositive motions, negotiated settlements, mediations, arbitrations and numerous bench and jury trials in state and federal courts.
+Bryce Bennett is a business and trial lawyer who has practiced in Indianapolis since 1978.
+He represents businesses, including insurance companies, product manufacturers, construction contractors, design and engineering firms, real estate and development companies, hospitals, nursing homes, and transportation companies; professionals, including doctors, lawyers, insurance and real estate agents; non-profits and professional and fraternal associations, political subdivisions and municipalities including the City of Indianapolis and State agencies.
+He has successfully handled thousands of matters to closing through business negotiations as well as successfully litigating disputes to a favorable conclusion through pleadings, dispositive motions, negotiated settlements, mediations, arbitrations and numerous bench and jury trials in state and federal courts.

 Bryce is active on numerous community service committees and has experience as an Officer, Director and Counsel to several boards, including:

-- Indiana Secretary of State, Securities Division, Hearing Officer
+- Indiana Secretary of State, Securities Division, Administrative Law Judge

 - Greater Indianapolis Republican Finance Committee (GIRFCO), Chairman (2013-Present)